CodeSleeve/asset-pipeline/README.md

 ## Introduction to Directives

-The next step is to open up your manifest file.
-Let's use the default at `app/assets/javascripts/application.js`.
+Let's open up the default javascript manifest file `app/assets/javascripts/application.js`.
+You should see something like

 ```javascript